 The Configuration section displays the access token that can be used when configuring your local server.

-Determining Your Shift Logic Requirements
+Determining Your Shift Logic Requirements Back to Topics

 "Shift logic" is the method that MachineMetrics uses to divide up or segment your company's operational data by day and time.
 Determining your company's MachineMetrics shift logic requires consultation between your company's key stakeholders and your MachineMetrics Customer Success Manager.
 The shift logic settings that are selected based on these consultations are usually configured before integration activities begin or immediately after integration completes, and can only be configured by MachineMetrics personnel.